intel-iot-devkit/iot-devkit-samples/bluemix-flame-detect/README.md

 Refer to [this page](https://console.bluemix.net/) to get started on IBM®  Bluemix™.

 Create a new project on Intel(R) System Studio.
 After choosing the Bluemix Quickstart sample, it'll ask you for a 'Device ID'.
-Enter something so you can identify messages from your device in Bluemix console.
+Enter a string of your choosing as ID to identify messages from your device in Bluemix console.

 ## Note